rymc88/Lab-1-2/tutorial.md

 game.showLongText("", DialogLayout.Bottom)
 ```

-In this lab, you will learn about:
+In this lab, you will learn to:

-- Adding multiple sprites to your project.
+- Add multiple sprites to your project.
-- Sprite kinds & how to make different sprite kinds.
+- Make different sprite kinds.

 ![Overview](https://github.com/rymc88/Lab-1-2/blob/master/img/overview-4.png?raw=true)